sveltinio/components-library/packages/essentials/README.md

 ## Description

-A collection of Svelte components used Sveltin, the CLI to boost the developers productivity working on SvelteKit powered static websites.
+A collection of Svelte unstyled components to handle external links or images using AVIF, WEBP, embed YouTube videos ...

 ## Components List